-This section will examine the exact solutions of the Liouvillian superoperator in the PBC and OBC.
+This section will examine exact solutions of the Liouvillian superoperator in the PBC and OBC.
 Detailed analytical derivations are shown in the appendix \ref{App1} and \ref{App2}.
-In the following section, we outline the main results.
+In the following we outline the main results.

 We first deal with the PBC case.
-Since the number of up-spin particles $N_\uparrow$ or down-spin particles $N_\downarrow$ is conserved quantity, we can solve the non-Hermitian XXZ model individually in different subspaces with fixed $(N_\uparrow,N_\downarrow)$
+Since the number of up-spin particle $N_\uparrow$ or down-spin particle $N_\downarrow$ is conserved quantity, we can solve the non-Hermitian XXZ model individually in different subspace with fixed $(N_\uparrow,N_\downarrow)$

 where $|\operatorname{vac}\rangle=|\downarrow \downarrow \cdots \cdot \downarrow\rangle$ denotes the vacuum (no boson excited) state and $M=N_\uparrow$.
 The wavefunction $\varphi\left(x_1, x_2, \cdots, x_M\right)$ is expressed by the Bethe ansatz form